UNICEFECAR/parenting-app-bebbo-CMS/docs/ONBOARDING.md

 **How to Contribute**

-1.  **Contribute to Bebbo Projects**
+1. Contribute to Bebbo Projects:

     - Explore our GitHub repositories: The Bebbo CMS repository is [here](https://github.com/UNICEFECAR/parenting-app-bebbo-CMS), and its contribution guidelines are [here](CONTRIBUTING.md).

     - Bebbo mobile app repository can be found [here](https://github.com/UNICEFECAR/parenting-app-bebbo-mobile).
       Set up your development environment with our tech stack (e.g., React Native, PHP) using the instructions in the respective guidelines.
       Note that the installation process differs for the Bebbo CMS and Mobile App codebases.

 2. Engage with the Community: